git-lfs/git-lfs/docs/spec.md

 The core Git LFS idea is that instead of writing large blobs to a Git repository, only a pointer file is written.

+* Pointer files are text files which MUST contain only UTF-8 characters.
+* Each line MUST be of the format `{key} {value}\n` (trailing unix newline).
+* Only a single space character between `{key}` and `{value}`.
+* Keys MUST only use the characters `[a-z] [0-9] . -`.
+* The first key is _always_ `version`.
+* Lines of key/value pairs MUST be sorted alphabetically in ascending order (with the exception of `version`, which is always first).
+* Values MUST NOT contain return or newline characters.
+* Pointer files SHOULD not have the executable bit set when checked-in in Git.

+The required keys are:

+* `version` is a URL that identifies the pointer file spec.
+Parsers MUST use simple string comparison on the version, without any URL parsing or normalization.
+It is case sensitive, and %-encoding is discouraged.
+* `oid` tracks the unique object id for the file, prefixed by its hashing method.
+Currently, only `sha256` is supported.
+* `size` is in bytes.

+Example of a v1 text pointer:

 ```
 version https://git-lfs.github.com/spec/v1
 oid sha256:4d7a214614ab2935c943f9e0ff69d22eadbb8f32b1258daaa5e2ca24d17e2393